A lovely cash incentive to spend 10+ days on the beautiful island of Gozo.

 Cars and passengers are carried by Gozo Channel services between Cirkewwa on Malta and Mgarr on Gozo and vv.
 These services operate year round, 24 hours a day.
 The full schedule can be found here

 The crossing time is approx 25 minutes.
 Do take a seat outside as the scenery is stunning.
-Ferry tickets need only be purchased on your return from Gozo allowing you to board at ease in Malta.
+Ferry tickets need to be purchased from the ticket desk prior to departure in either direction.
+If the weather permits, upon boarding, head straight up to the sun deck, the views are beautiful and the breeze in the summer months is a lifesaver.

 Fares are as follows,